OrlandoDuranPY/Youtube/README.md

 ## Don't forget to ⭐ this repository.

-If you liked any of the examples made, i would like you to star my repository, it would help me a lot.
+If you liked any of the examples made, i would like you to ⭐ my repository, it would help me a lot.

 ## Follow me on my social networks.